 Nassar recognized that growth and change come through product innovation, asset-light strategic partnerships, and solving the business inclusion problem fast.
 To do that required delivering new capabilities and integrated experiences beyond core offerings that extends player reach and leverage by creating an incredible bonding experience that the players could rally behind.

 We live in an era of redefinition where new decentralized change entities can offer centralized corporates the innovation and nimbleness they need to solve their most valuable problem (MVP) and become better versions of themselves.
 Relieving corporates of the creativity burden frees them to be the innovators, business magnets, and customer experience leaders they aspire to be.
+Now everyone can pivot, not just basketball players.

 What OneTeam has shown us is that this is not the time to play it safe or go it alone.
 Rather, the opposite is true.
 Leaders need to step up, be unconventional, seek new strategic collaborations, take dramatic action, and embrace change — or risk being left behind.

 Whether it’s knowing when to pivot and collaborate or how to challenge the status quo and pass the baton seamlessly, One Team and the MLBPA just might be able to teach all of us a thing or two.
+So pivoting is not just for basketball players.

 Albert Einstein said: “The significant problems we face cannot be solved at the same level of thinking we were at when we created them.”
 That statement has never been truer than today.